The Reformation of Public Memory:

 About the Author:

-Sara Shields is a History major with a specialization in Public History.
+Sara Shields is a History major with a specialization in Public History (class of 2021).
 She has completed internships at both the Anthracite Heritage Museum in Scranton, PA, and the Sister Mary Carmel McGarigle Archives at Misericordia University.
 She has curated three exhibits in her time at Misericordia, including Last Hired, First Fired: African Americans During the Great Depression, Life and Legacy: Sister Miriam Gallagher, RSM, and The Reformation of Public Memory: Comfort Women’s Campaign for Redress.